Canned pear assessment drops

 The new rate was approved at the annual meeting of the Processed Pear Committee in Portland on May 30.
 The rate includes $5.50 a ton that goes to the Pacific Northwest Canned Pear Service for promotions (down from $6.33 currently), $1.00 for pear research, $0.20 for administration by the Washington State Fruit Commission, and $0.30 to cover committee expenses.
 Growers in Washington State will pay an additional special assessment of $1 per ton starting with the 2012 crop for research at Washington State University, which was approved in a recent referendum.

-The number of pear processors in the Northwest has been shrinking in recent years.
+The number of pear processors in the Northwest has been shrinking.
+There are now just three processors: Del Monte Foods, Independent Foods, and Northwest Packing, which are all in Washington.
 B.J.
 Thurlby, manager of the Processed Pear Committee, said the Canned Pear Service’s board plans to meet with processors and growers to do some strategic planning and discuss what will be required from the Canned Pear Service in the future.

 In addition, the Processed Pear Committee, which is a federal marketing order, must periodically evaluate the effectiveness of the promotion program.
+This is a requirement of the U.S. Department of Agriculture resulting from the Federal Agriculture Improvement and Reform (FAIR) Act.
 The committee will explore the possibility of doing the evaluation in conjunction with the Fresh Pear Committee whose promotions are being studied by Washington State University.

 Committee member Peter Verbrugge said results of the evaluation might help the committee ensure that the canned pear promotion program is providing the best benefit to the growers.
 “This evaluation could not do anything but help in doing that,” he said.